Award-winning play scripts available for production by theatre companies across the globe.

 £ by negotiation

-Margaret Graham is also a qualified teacher of the British Wheel of Yoga and author of the popular publication 'Keep Moving, Keep Young: Gentle Yoga Exercises.'
+Margaret Graham has recently retired as a qualified teacher of the British Wheel of Yoga and is the author of the popular publication 'Keep Moving, Keep Young: Gentle Yoga Exercises.'

 Written with warmth and humour, the approach is always positive, the emphasis on what you can do.